pepkit/looper/doc/source/usage.rst

 	                        exists marking the run (e.g. as 'running' or 'failed').
 Set this option to ignore flags and submit the runs anyway.
+	  --ignore-duplicate-names
+	                        Ignore duplicate names?
+Default: False.
+By default, pipelines will not be submitted if a sample name is duplicated, since samples names should be unique.
+Set this option to override this setting and and submit the runs anyway.
 	  --compute COMPUTE     YAML file with looper environment compute settings.
 	  --env ENV             Employ looper environment compute settings.
 	  --limit LIMIT         Limit to n samples.
-	  --lump LUMP           Maximum total input file size for a lump/batch of commands in a single job
-	  --lumpn LUMPN         Number of individual scripts grouped into single submission
+	  --lump LUMP           Maximum total input file size for a lump/batch of commands in a single job (in GB) --lumpn LUMPN         Number of individual scripts grouped into single submission
 	  --file-checks         Perform input file checks.
 Default=True.